dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ---
 title: Registering a domain
 excerpt: Register a domain on behalf of your users.
-Gathering and sending the contact information required by the register.
-Creating the purchase order and tracking its progress, so you can keep your users in the know.
+Gather and send contact information required by the register.
+Create purchase orders and track their progress, so you can keep your users in the know.
 ---

 # Registering a domain

 Register a domain on behalf of your users.
-Gathering and sending the contact information required by the register.
-Creating the purchase order and tracking its progress, so you can keep your users in the know.
+Gather and send contact information required by the register.
+Create purchase orders and track their progress, so you can keep your users in the know.

-### Here's how it works at a high level
+### How it works at a high level

 1. The user requests for a domain to be registered.
 2. Your application checks the availability of the domain.
-3. You constructs and gather the contact details required for the registration of the domain.
+3. You construct and gather the contact details required for domain registration.
-4. Registration order is created for the domain and key information is persisted in your application.
+4. A registration order is created for the domain, and key information is persisted in your application.
 5. Notify your customer when the domain is registered and online.

 ---

-_The code provided is written in Ruby and is modelled as a service that can be adopted as a stand-alone script, into Rails or Sinatra_
+_The code provided is written in Ruby and is modelled as a service that can be adopted as a stand-alone script into Rails or Sinatra_

 ## Prerequisites

-For this tutorial the following dependencies are required:
+For this tutorial, you'll need the following dependencies:

 * [DNSimple Ruby Client](https://dnsimple.link/api-client-ruby)
 * [Public suffix parser](https://github.com/weppos/publicsuffix-ruby) for ruby